The sweet and salty crust on this Strawberry Pretzel Pie makes this easy, no bake pie a delicious spring or summer dessert.

 Have you ever gone out to eat and been disappointed by your meal?
-The other day we took our kids out to eat at Chilis.
+The other day we took our kids to Chili’s.
 This is one of our favorite places and usually it never disappoints.

 But that day our server was extremely slow.
 It was 10 minutes after we were seated before she came and took our drink order…and there were hardly any customers in the place.
 We ordered our drinks and some half price appetizers.
 Finally the queso came out…

 Hhhhmmm.
 Go figure!
 It’s a two ingredient dip…and you are missing half the recipe.
 We didn’t press the issue with her though.
 They were half price apps and it came with chips and salsa, which we were going to order anyway.

 But all dinner long I kept staring at the skillet of chili.
 I just knew there was no way it was right.
 Even the card on the table where you sign up for the customer club had a picture of the cheesy queso on it.
 Finally I couldn’t take it any longer, and I googled it.
 I was rewarded with a screen full of cheese loaded queso!!!
-I knew it!
-Our dip was definitely wrong.
-We decided not to make any more complaints for the lady, but let me tell you we joked about that chili queso the whole night.
-I’m still debating writing to the restaurant…but seriously, it was only $3.
-Not really worth it.

-As I was getting out the box of strawberry Jello from my cupboard, I saw a box of plain Knox gelatin.
+The first time I made this pie, the filling never got thick.
+I even tried to freeze the pie, but that just made for an icy pie.
+Not good at all.
+I really wanted this pie to work.
+Since I had plenty of the ingredients on hand, I headed back to the kitchen.
+As I was getting out the Jell-O from my cupboard, I saw a box of plain gelatine.
 That was it!!!
-I knew by adding one packet of this gelatin, my pie would definitely have the consistency I was looking for.
+I knew by adding one packet of this gelatin, the pie would definitely have the consistency I was looking for.

-- Stir in some sugar and melted butter and press into the pie plate.
+- Stir in some sugar and melted butter and then press into the pie plate.
 Refrigerate it while you make the filling.
 Note: This crust is more of a crumble crust.
-It will be crumble apart some when you cut out the slice of pie.
+It will be crumble apart when you cut out the slice of pie.

-It is amazing the difference it makes with just one ingredient missing in a recipe 🙂 Now how about some queso???
+It is amazing the difference it makes with just one ingredient missing in a recipe!!!
+Now how about some queso???
 Wink, wink!
 I put cheese in mine!